julianshapiro/velocity/packages/velocity/README.md

-Velocity
+Velocity.js
 ========

 Velocity is currently undergoing private testing.

-Documentation will be released alongside the source's public release.
+Documentation will be released alongside public release.

 Watch and star this repo to stay on top of updates.